 Is that fever from a bacteria or virus?
 In the U.S. we have the option of taking a drug or medications at the first sign of a symptom to take this symptom away or mask it until it might go away on it’s own.
 A fever is a classic example of this.
 Controlling a fever does reduce a body’s burden, but it’s also the body’s natural defense against bacteria or even a virus.
-My mother was an RN and we have an ongoing discussion about how to treat a fever.
-My mom would give a fever reducer at the first sign of fever.
-My mom saw one of her kids have a febrile seizure which is a seizure induced by a high fever.
-Each person is unique and may respond differently to a fever, it is important to discuss with your doctor how you should treat a fever.
+Each person is unique and may respond differently to a fever, it’s important to discuss with your doctor how you should treat a fever.

-I like to let a low fever work on bacteria and viruses.
 I am not a medical doctor and am not diagnosing or treating any medical condition.
 I’m just a mom with a lot of kids and have dealt with non-emergency situations in a natural way.
 I do know a fever is one of the body’s defenses for fighting infection and viruses.
 This is especially important in children whose immune systems are just developing.
-I do realize there are differing views on this, and I choose to follow a natural approach to treating a fever.
-Each time I have a child with a fever, I look at an over-the -counter fever reducer I have on hand and cringe as I read through the list of ingredients.
+I realize there are differing views on this, and I choose to follow a natural approach to supporting a healthy body that is experiencing a fever.
+It’s been years since I looked at over-the -counter fever reducer ingredients, it’s surprising how easy it is to compromise healthy living principles when you are uncomfortable.
 For a moment I’m not sure which is worse, the fever raging in their little body or the list of chemicals and artificial colorings and flavorings in the drug.

-Starve a cold, Feed a Fever Most recently, one of my daughters had a low fever.
-My first reaction was a fleeting feeling of panic because this was an unknown.
-I didn’t know why she had the fever – she did not have other symptoms – and I didn’t know how long this would last.
-After talking with her pediatrician I was instructed to keep her hydrated, comfortable and rested.
-If the fever continued for longer than a designated period I should call back.
+Starve a cold, Feed a Fever CASE STUDY: One of my client’s daughters spiked a low fever in early Fall.
+Her first reaction was a fleeting feeling of panic because this was an unknown.
+She didn’t know why she had the fever – her daughter didn’t have other symptoms – and she didn’t know how long this would last.
+After talking with her pediatrician she was instructed to keep her hydrated, comfortable and rested.
+If the fever continued for longer than a designated period she should call back.
 Your doctor may treat things differently, so it is important to know and discuss these things with your pediatrician.
 My client consulted with me and we decided to work with lavender essential oil as part of her daughter’s stress management in the situation.